Sun King (song)

 "Sun King" is a song by the English rock band the Beatles from their 1969 album Abbey Road.
-Written primarily by John Lennon and credited to Lennon–McCartney, it is the second song of the album's climactic medley.
+Written by John Lennon and credited to Lennon–McCartney, it is the second song of the album's climactic medley.
 Like other tracks on the album (notably "Because") the song features lush multi-tracked vocal harmonies, provided by Lennon, Paul McCartney and George Harrison.

 Background

 The working title was "Here Comes the Sun King", but was shortened to "Sun King" to avoid confusion with Harrison's "Here Comes the Sun".
 The song slowly fades in from the harbour sounds at the end of "You Never Give Me Your Money".
 At the end of the song, the music stops abruptly and a drum fill by Ringo Starr leads into the next track, "Mean Mr. Mustard".